IGST Exemption List

-- Exemption to goods [on their re-import] not produced or manufactured in India and on which the duty of customs leviable has been paid at the time of their importation into IGST Exemptions/Concessions under GST [As per discussions in the GST Council Meeting held on 18th/19th May, 2017] India and which were exported out of India for the execution of a contract approved by the Reserve Bank of India in connection with any commercial and industrial (including constructional) activities.
+- Exemption to goods [on their re-import] not produced or manufactured in India and on which the duty of customs leviable paid at the time of their importation into IGST Exemptions/Concessions under GST [As per discussions in the GST Council Meeting held on 18th/19th May 2017] India and which were exported out of India for the execution of a contract approved by the Reserve Bank of India in connection with any commercial and industrial (including constructional) activities.
 In the case of goods on which any alterations, renovations, additions or repairs have been executed subsequent to their export, IGST will be payable on the value equal to the cost of such alterations, renovations, additions or repairs while the goods were abroad.

 - Exemption to:

-- Re-import of goods exported under claim of any export scheme [drawback, rebate, bond, DEEC or EPCG, DEPB],;
+- Re-import of goods exported under the claim of any export scheme [drawback, rebate, bond, DEEC or EPCG, DEPB],;

 - Re-import of cut and polished precious and semiprecious stones sent abroad for some treatment [para 4A.20.1 of the FTP]